stefur/pxwebpy/README.md

 - In-memory caching for quicker iterative use and exploration
 - Wildcard support in queries
 - BYODF (Bring Your Own DataFrame): native return formats for use with `pandas` or `polars`
-- API navigation tools: search for tables, browse the database, list contents, get metadata, and more
+- API querying tools: search for tables, browse and list tables, get metadata, and more

-It has been tested with [Statistics Sweden](https://scb.se), [Statistics Finland](https://www.stat.fi), [Statistics Greenland](https://stat.gl) and [Statistics Norway](https://www.ssb.no).
+It has been tested with [Statistics Sweden](https://scb.se) and [Statistics Norway](https://www.ssb.no).

 > [!NOTE]
 > Note that pxwebpy only supports version 2.0 of the PxWeb API.